D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 How to exchange your visa for a residency permit

-After you arrive in Portugal, arrange an appointment with your local immigration office (in Portugal it is called SEF), where they will want to see your paperwork (hint!
+After you arrive in Portugal, arrange an appointment with your local immigration office (in Portugal it is called AIMA), where they will want to see your paperwork (hint!
 Take EVERYTHING you have!), they take your biometric data, and then exchange your visa for a residency permit.
+After five years of residency, you can apply for a Portuguese permanent residence permit.

 As a rule, they are very tolerant and understanding of the fact that the delays are at their end, and make allowances for any slight infraction or problem caused by these delays.